mitre-cyber-academy/2016-Forensics-200/README.md

 # Installation #

-copy vsftpd-3.0.3 to the Docker
+copy vsftpd-3.0.3 to the Docker (The Dockerfile should have copied it to the home directory)

 run the following commands (you may need to use sudo)